Tim Dowling: Personal life

 Dowling was born in Connecticut.
 His mother was a schoolteacher, his father was a dentist, and he has a brother and two sisters.
 He moved to the UK from New York at the age of 27 and currently lives in London with his wife Sophie de Brandt and their three sons.
-He enjoys skiing with his sons, having learned to ski as a child in the US.

-Dowling has played banjo (which his wife bought for his birthday) in the band Police Dog Hogan since 2009, and he writes self-deprecatingly about their festival gigs, including Glastonbury, in his column.
+Dowling has played banjo (which his wife bought for his birthday) in the band Police Dog Hogan since 2009, and he writes about their festival gigs, including Glastonbury, in his column.